 Also check out our single channel AIS Receiver with USB connectivity.

 Note: On the Raspberry Pi 3, UART0 is occupied by the built-in Bluetooth radio.
-Bluetooth needs to be reconfigured or disabled to use the dAISy HAT.
-We recommend Raspberry Pi 2 for easy setup.
+Bluetooth may not be available when using the dAISy HAT.

 OpenCPN, an open source chart plotter and navigation software, can be used with receivers like dAISy to track ships on a map.
 Any software running on the Raspberry Pi that accepts AIS data from a serial input will work with dAISy.

-Several of our customers built chart plotters based on Raspberry Pi 2, OpenCPN and dAISy.
-A detailed write-up can be found here.
+Several of our customers built chart plotters based on Raspberry Pi, OpenCPN and dAISy.
+A detailed step-by-step recipe can be found here.

 With Kplex the Raspberry Pi can be setup as a NMEA server that distributes AIS to other devices on your network, like for example via WiFi to a navigation app running on an iPad or Android tablet.